TSP Content Governance

-The role of the Content Curator is to insure Governance Committees are put forth and the review process is implemented according to the process described herein.
+The role of the Content Curator is to insure Content Committees are put forth and the review process is implemented according to the process described herein.

 Responsibilities of TSP Content Curators are as follows:

-The purpose of each Governance Committee is to review and vet best practices content being developed or updated for the specific content tile or industry segment to which it is assigned.
+The purpose of each Content Committee is to review and vet best practices content being developed or updated for the specific content tile or industry segment to which it is assigned.